-I am a frontend developer living and working in Shropshire.
+I am a WordPress / frontend developer living and working in Shropshire.
 I am self taught and have been in the “biz” for over ten years now.
-I have worked with a variety of technologies and platforms over the years.
-I have spent a part of my career specialising in WordPress design and development, but now also work with Magento 1 & 2, static site technologies such as Jekyll and Liquid Templates and more.
+I have worked with a variety of technologies and platforms over the years, including Magento 1 & 2, static site technologies such as Jekyll and Liquid Templates.

 I’m a big supporter of the web community as a whole, I believe that by contributing to the community we are encouraging each other to be AWESOME together.
 Which makes the web better!

 I show my support by regularly attending meetups and conferences on a variety of web topics.
 I’m also co-founder and actively involved in ShropGeek, a local tech community in Shropshire.
 Since it’s inception ShropGeek has become so much more than just a meetup.
 We organised three full day web conferences as well as number of smaller evening events.
 Some photos of events can be found here.

 I am heavily involved with the WordPress Birmingham community, I attend the meetups regularly and I helped to organise WordCamp Birmingham back in 2015, also giving a talk and running a workshop.

 I also write about web design from time to time, I’ve been published in Net Mag (@netmag), written about WordPress for Hero Themes and Magento and Grid CSS on the Fisheye Blog.
 I find writing an exceptional way to learn my subject matter well.

 Here is the quick and dirty version of my work history, for full details visit my LinkedIn profile.

 In 2000 I graduated from university with a BA Hons in Media Studies.
 Newly out of uni I landed a position as a marketing assistant.
 This was an extremely diverse role but most importantly, during this time I taught myself how to build websites.
 After that there was no going back!